General-relativistic radiation transport scheme in Gmunu II: Implementation of novel microphysical library for neutrino radiation -- Weakhub: Conclusions

 The neutrino opacity spectra of each weak interaction are demonstrated at various hydrodynamical points.
 We compare certain spectra with those studied in previous literature and provide new spectra for some specific interactions.
 Several weak and strong corrections and the full kinematics approach have been examined to understand the changes in opacities at a hydrodynamical point located in the hot ring of the star's core within a BNS postmerger remnant.
 Our implementation of the conventional set of interactions has been tested by comparing it with an open-source library \texttt{NuLib} in a CCSN test, and we provide reasons for the deviations of outcomes between the two libraries.

 To explore the impacts of newly introduced weak interactions and associated corrections, we perform comprehensive simulations of CCSN utilizing a $20$ $\rm{M_{\odot}}$ progenitor.
-These simulations cover the evolution of core bounce, shock break-out, and post-bounce accretion.
+These simulations cover the evolution of core bounce, shock-breakout, and post-bounce accretion.
 We compare the outcomes using the conventional set of interactions with those employing advanced sets of interactions.
 When comparing the results obtained from conventional interactions to those simulated with the inclusion of advanced set interactions, primarily contributed by improved pair processes and absorption opacities, we observe distinct differences in neutrino luminosities, root mean squared energy for all species, as well as a shorter shock and PNS radius, along with a denser and hotter PNS.
 In multi-dimensional simulations, changes such as PNS oscillations, mass accretion rates, the potential for shock revival, non-radial hydrodynamical instabilities, and the presence of gravitational wave signals, may be arised.
 Therefore, it is worth studying these changes in multi-dimensional simulations.

 In the future, two main aspects need improvement in our modeling.
 Firstly, the radiation transfer module should be enhanced to ensure a more stable and accurate evolution, particularly when timesteps are not small enough.
 This improvement will prevent unphysical solutions of electron fraction due to the large difference in absorption opacity between $\nu_e$ and $\bar{\nu}_e$ in high-density regions with different corrections.
 A more robust implicit solver and time integrator, or even a full implicit treatment, with reasonable computational cost should be implemented.
 Secondly, the neutrino microphysics should be further improved.
-For example, muonic interactions, as shown in \cite{Bollig2017, Fischer2020b}, and the interactions associated with pions \citep{Fore2020} should be included.
+For example, muonic interactions \citep{Bollig2017, Fischer2020b}, accurate modified URCA processes \citep{Suleiman2023}, inelastic neutrino-nucleon scattering \citep{Duan2023}, and the interactions associated with pions \citep{Fore2020} should be included.